Applications for this fellowship are open from 17 December 2018 - 27 February 2019

 How to apply?

-Applications for this fellowship will open on 17 December 2018 at 12:00 GMT (midday).
+Applications for this fellowship are open from 17 December 2018 at 12:00 GMT (midday).
 Applications will close on 27 February 2019 at 12:00 GMT (midday).
+To apply, please select your country from the dropdown menu here.
 If you are conditonally selected, please familiarise yourself with the placement timeline.

 Meet our current and past fellows